djaus2/Azure_IoT_Hub_Arduino_RPI_Pico_Telemetry/Azure_IoT_Hub_RPI_Pico_LightSensor_WithCDM/readme.md

 ![LDR](./InvokeMethod.png)

-- In th epopup (top in middle) enter start, press enter twice
+- In the popup (top in middle) enter start, press enter twice.
+(No payload)
-- You should now see Telemetry in VS Code and in the Serial Terminal.
+- You should now see Telemetry in VS Code:
+  - In VS Code Menu as above "Start Monitoring Built-In Event Endpoint"
+- Telemetry should now be visiable in the Serial Terminal.

 #### All Commands (CD Methods)
   - Note case sensitive